 When a student receives more Title IV assistance than the amount earned, the institution, student, or both are required to return the unearned funds as required in the following order:

 - Subsidized Federal Direct Stafford Loan

 - Federal Perkins Loan

 - Federal Direct Plus Loan (received on behalf of the student)

 Refund of Illinois Monetary Award Program (MAP Grant)

 A student may receive MAP Grant payment for costs incurred up to the term award provided the college’s tuition refund policy indicates the student has incurred charges in the amount of the claim.

 Refund of Augustana Institutional Financial Assistance

 Institutional assistance includes Augustana grants and scholarships.
-The refund/cancellation of institutional assistance follows the pro-rata policy (up to total tuition and fee charges) for the cancellation of institutional charges.
-If a student withdraws prior to the 60 percent period of the term, a pro-rated (total calendar days completed divided by total calendar days in the term) portion of his/her institutional aid will be returned to the program(s) from which the student received funds.
+The refund/cancellation of institutional assistance follows the pro-rata policy (up to the total tuition and fee charges) for the cancellation of institutional charges.
+If a student withdraws prior to the 60 percent period of the term, a pro-rated (total calendar days remaining in the term divided by total calendars days in the term) portion of his/her institutional aid will be returned to the program(s) from which the student received funds.
 If the withdrawal occurs after 60 percent of the term is completed, there is no cancellation of ﬁnancial assistance.